alfredodeza/try-vscode-web/README.md

 # try-vscode-web

-Examples for teaching Python using VSCode web
+Examples for teaching Python using VSCode web.
+[Open this repo in VSCode.dev](https://vscode-dev.azurewebsites.net/)